2025 Penny Value (2026 Guide): Errors List, ā€œDā€, ā€œSā€ & No Mint Mark Worth

 Reverse of the 2025 Penny

-Since 2010, the penny’s reverse displays the Union Shield design by Lyndall Bass.
-The shield symbolizes Lincoln’s preservation of the United States as a single unified country.
-Thirteen vertical stripes represent the original states, joined by a horizontal bar signifying national unity.
-The denomination ONE CENT is prominently displayed below the shield, with UNITED STATES OF AMERICA and E PLURIBUS UNUM curved along the top edge.
+Thirteen vertical stripes represent the original colonies, joined by a horizontal bar inscribed with E PLURIBUS UNUM—Latin for “Out of many, one”—signifying national unity.
+The denomination ONE CENT is prominently displayed below the shield, with UNITED STATES OF AMERICA curved along the top edge.

 Other Features of the 2025 Penny

-The 2025 penny is composed of 97.5% zinc and 2.5% copper plating.
-Each coin weighs 2.5 grams and measures 19.05 mm in diameter with a plain edge.
-The mint mark appears below the date on the obverse – D for Denver or no mark for Philadelphia-minted coins.
-Special S-marked proof versions are produced in San Francisco for collectors.
+The mint mark appears below the date on the obverse: D for Denver, or no mark for Philadelphia-minted coins.
+Special S-marked proof versions are produced in San Francisco for collector sets only.

 Also Read: 100 Most Valuable Wheat Pennies Worth Money (1909 to 1958)